samscott89/serde_qs/README.md

 when using nested parameters, similar to those used by [qs][qs] for Node, and commonly used by Ruby on Rails via [Rake][Rake].

-The core of the library is heavily adapted from [`serde_urlencoded`][urlencoded], which should be preferred over this crate whenever non-nested query parameters are sufficient.
+The core of the library was inspired by [`serde_urlencoded`][urlencoded], which should be preferred over this crate whenever non-nested query parameters are sufficient.
 It is built upon [Serde], a high performance generic serialization framework and [rust-url],